 We have established an Ally network to support LGBTIQ+ staff and students.
 Allies are staff and students who are committed to making the University a safe and inclusive environment.
-Allies undertake a four hour workshop, which provides an opportunity to increase awareness and understanding around LGBTIQ+ individuals.
+Allies undertake a 4 hour training session, which provides an opportunity to increase awareness and understanding around LGBTIQ+ individuals.
 Ally training is run regularly on each of our campuses.

 CSU's Vice Chancellor, Professor Andrew Vann is Patron of the Ally Program.
 During the marriage equality debate, he declared the University’s support for marriage equality.

 CSU’s Enterprise Agreement provides for an inclusive definition of family.
 Immediate family refers to an employee's partner/spouse or former partner/spouse, de facto spouse or former de facto spouse (includes same-sex, transgender, intersex and heterosexual partnerships); or their child or adult child (including their adopted child, step child, ex-nuptial child or foster child), parent, brother, sister, grandparent, grandchild, mother-in-law, father-in-law, brother-in-law or sister-in-law.
 Other kinship and family networks may be considered on a case by case basis, including persons for whom the employee has significant carer responsibilities.